 What happens if you over contribute to a TFSA?
 Is there a penalty?

 As with all investment products, there are limits and rules to what and when you can contribute.
-And if you go above the allotted maximum, there is typically a penalty.
-Similarly, TFSA over contributions are subject to a tax.
+If you go above the allotted maximum, there is typically a penalty.
+Similarly, TFSA over-contributions are subject to a tax.

 Calculate your TFSA limit

-And it’s a fairly easy thing to do if you were already 19 when the TFSA was first introduced in 2008.
-For example, simply go to the website for the Canada Revenue Agency to see what the max TFSA contribution limit is by year to 2019.
-In addition, you can take a look at the chart above.
+There are a few methods you can use to calculate your own TFSA contribution limit.
+It’s a fairly easy thing to do if you were already 19 when the TFSA was first introduced in 2009.
+For starters, you can take a look at the list above to see what the max TFSA contribution limit is by year.
 On the other hand, if you have already contributed to a TFSA, deduct the total amount of those contributions from the total allowable limit.
-And the number you are left with is your current maximum allowable contribution.
+The number you are left with is your current maximum allowable contribution.

-Similarly, you can log into your CRA account, and click on the RRSP TFSA tab.
-Here, you will be able to see your personal TFSA contribution limit.
-Consequently, the more you take advantage of your TFSA room allowance, the more you will benefit from the savings and income growth.
+Similarly, you can log into your CRA account, and click on the RRSP and TFSA section.
+Here, you will be able to see your personal contribution limit.
+You can also call the Tax Information Phone Service (TIPS) at 1-800-267-6999.